joostlek/crownstone-lib-python-cloud/README.md

 ### Sphere

+#### async_update_sphere_presence()
+> Async function.
+Sync the presence of users in the sphere with the cloud.

 #### async_get_keys() -> Dict
 > Async function.
 Returns a dict with the keys of this sphere.
-The keys can be used for BLE connectivity with the Crownstones.
+> The keys can be used for BLE connectivity with the Crownstones.

 ### Crownstones

 #### async_update_crownstone_data()
 > Async function.
 Sync the Crownstones with the cloud for a sphere.
-Calling the function again after init will update the current data.
+> Calling the function again after init will update the current data.

 #### find(crownstone_name: String) -> Crownstone
 > Return a Crownstone object if one exists by that name.